simeononsecurity/Blue-Team-Tools/Linux/CCDCprep/Checklist/README.md

-## Step 2.
+## Task 2.
 Get a list of all users

     ```
     cat /etc/passwd | cut -d: -f1 > user_list.txt
     ```

-## Step 3.
+## Task 3.
 Change the passwords for all users
 IMPORTANT: Notify Team via team comms on password changes

 Simple Bash Script to loop through users and change password